One of the biggest and best credit card bonuses we’ve seen in years is officially gone.

 This is a big one.

-Capital One Venture X cardholders will get complimentary access to the new Capital One Lounges, the first of which officially opened its doors in Dallas-Fort Worth (DFW) last week – and more are on the way soon.
-It’s the only credit card that will provide complimentary access to the Capital One lounges.
-And it’s Capital One’s first card that offers lounge access.
+Capital One Venture X cardholders will get complimentary access to the new Capital One Lounges, the first of which officially opened its doors in Dallas-Fort Worth (DFW) last year – and more are on the way soon in Denver (DEN) and Washington, D.C-Dulles (IAD).
+It’s the only credit card that provides complimentary access to the Capital One lounges.
+And it’s Capital One’s first card that offers lounge access, period.

 Here’s the kicker: Venture X cardholders can add up to four authorized users onto their card account at no additional cost.
 And each authorized user will receive their own lounge membership allowing them to bring in up to two guests with them on each visit as well.